cselab/Mirheo/README.md

 ### v0.12.3

 * **interface changes**
-  * use checkpoint instead of restart in Ymero coordinator constructor
+  * use checkpoint instead of restart in Mirheo coordinator constructor
-  * add checkpoint_mode parameter to Ymero coordinator constructor
+  * add checkpoint_mode parameter to Mirheo coordinator constructor
 * checkpoint/restart mechanism is more uniform

 ### v0.12.2